-Purpose.
-The LTI program provides an annual award (and, under certain circumstances, a periodic award) that is directly aligned with Endo's financial, strategic, operating and share price performance objectives.
+The LTI compensation program provides an annual grant that is directly aligned with Endo's financial, strategic, operating, compliance and share price performance objectives.
 The objective of the program is to align compensation for NEOs over a multi-year period directly with the interests of shareholders of the Company by motivating and rewarding creation and preservation of long-term shareholder value.
-The level of LTI compensation is determined based on an evaluation of competitive factors in conjunction with total compensation provided to NEOs and the goals of the compensation program described above.
-Currently, LTI awards are equity-based providing for the awarding of PSUs, RSUs and/or stock options.
-The timing of our equity grants, including stock options, is not coordinated in a manner that intentionally benefits our executive officers or is timed to coincide with the release of material non-public information.
+The level of LTI compensation is determined based on an evaluation of competitive factors in conjunction with total compensation provided to NEOs and the goals of the compensation program.
+Currently, LTI awards for NEOs are equity-based providing for the opportunity to award a combination of PSUs, RSUs and/or stock options.